casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 ### FinalitySignature

 This event indicates that the final approvals from validators are signed and further alterations to the block will not be allowed.
-Refer to the [consensus reached](../../concepts/design/casper-design.md#consensus-reached) and [block finality](../../concepts/glossary/B.md#block-finality) sections to learn more about finality signatures. <!-- TODO not sure about the first part of this explanation, need to double check it: "final approvals from validators are signe" -->
+Refer to the [consensus reached](../../concepts/deploy-and-deploy-lifecycle.md#consensus-reached) and [block finality](../../concepts/glossary/B.md#block-finality) sections to learn more about finality signatures. <!-- TODO not sure about the first part of this explanation, need to double check it: "final approvals from validators are signed" -->

 <details>
 <summary>Expand to view output</summary>